 Knowledge Base

-Most buyer’s agents charge 2.5% to 3% of the purchase price and take it all home.
-The Beycome buyer program flips that model: we charge 1% (or $1,499, whichever is bigger), and you keep the rest.
-On a $400,000 home where the seller offers a 3% buyer-agent commission, that means $8,000 back in your pocket at closing.
+Most buyer’s agents received 2.5% to 3% of the purchase price and take it all home.
+The Beycome buyer program flips that model: we collect 1% (or $1,499, whichever is bigger), and you, the buyer is credited of the rest.
+On a $400,000 home where the seller or listing agent offers a 3% buyer-agent commission, that means $8,000 in your pocket at closing.

-Here’s exactly how the program works, what we do, what we don’t, how the fee is structured, and how your rebate actually hits your bank account.
+Here’s exactly how the program works, what we do, what we don’t and how the fee is structured.

 Why we built the Beycome buyer program